 Getting Through the Relapse

 What to do when someone relapses?
-Essentially, the process will be the same as when the addiction was discovered in the first place: help the user find a rehabilitation facility and get the care they need.
-Depending on how long the reversion has been occurring, rehabilitation may go faster than when the user was first admitted, or it may take longer if the user is really struggling with the fact that the reversion has occurred.
+Essentially, the process will be the same as when the addiction was discovered in the first place: help the user find an alcohol addiction rehab and get the care they need.
+Depending on how long the reversion has been occurring, rehabilitation may go faster than when the user was first admitted, or it may take longer if the user is struggling with the fact that the reversion has occurred.
 Help the user keep in mind that relapse does not mean that rehabilitation does not work; it just means that this reversion is part of their journey.

 While in rehabilitation, the user should work on creating a recovery plan and bring their loved ones in on this plan so they can assist them.
 While this may feel awkward, and there may be concerns about what to say to someone who relapsed and saying the wrong thing, do not worry.
 What matters here is your support.